healeycodes/in-memory-cache-over-http/README.md

 # ⛷️

 An in memory key/value cache over HTTP with no dependencies.
-Kinda like memcached lite.
+Think of it as memcached lite.

 The caching method is Least Recently Used (LRU).